Venezuela is wracked with protests and election uncertainty. Here’s what to know | KRDO

 The Maduro government accused the nations of being a “group of right-wing Washington-subordinate governments, openly committed to the most sordid fascist ideological positions.”

-Late Monday, Venezuela suspended commercial flights to and from Panama and the Dominican Republic, with the transport minister saying the suspension was because it “rejects the interventionist actions of right-wing governments.”

-Some of Maduro’s close allies, like China, Cuba, Iran and Russia, were quick to congratulate Maduro.
+Some of Maduro’s close allies, like China, Cuba, Iran and Russia, were quick to congratulate him.

+On Tuesday, Venezuela’s main international airport was rammed with travelers attempting to beat the suspension of commercial flights linking the country to Panama and the Dominican Republic.
+Venezuela’s transport minister said flights were being suspended to those countries over what it considered “interventionist actions of right-wing governments.”

+Panama is considered a major transit hub connecting South, Central and North America, including the US.

 How did Venezuela get here in the first place?